WHAT IS THE DIFFERENCE BETWEEN A SEEDLING AND A GRAFTED TREE?

 Before the first snow there are two important (yet simple) things you must do.

 1. Protect the graft by either creating a mound of earth, mulch or stones around the base of the tree so that the graft is buried.
 The graft can be uncovered once the weather warms up in the spring.
 We recommend protecting the graft for at least a couple of seasons.

-2. Protect against rodents by either using a piece of foam plumbing insulation (which will also protect your graft) or a mouse guard which you can either purchase or make yourself from a piece of chicken wire.
+2. Protect against rodents by either using a piece of foam plumbing insulation (which will also protect your graft) or a mouse guard which you can either purchase or make yourself from a piece of chicken wire or aluminum foil.

 WHEN WILL MY TREE START PRODUCING FRUIT?

 In general most trees take 2 to 3 years to start producing fruit.
 Some species of berries and bushes will produce fruit the same year.